National Bloc (Italy, 1948)

 The National Bloc (Blocco Nazionale) was a right-wing electoral alliance formed for the 1948 Italian general election by the Italian Liberal Party and the Common Man's Front.
+The alliance soon disappeared, leaving only as a party with some electoral support.

 History

-The alliance scored a poor 3.8% in the election for the House, gaining 16 seats, while a 5.4% was reached for the Senate where the single-man constituencies and the age-restricted suffrage gave an advantage to this list formed by old pre-fascist politicians.
-The list generally suffered the concurrence of Christian Democracy, which was seen by centrist and right-wing electors as the sole shield against the Soviet-aligned Popular Democratic Front.
+The electoral alliance scored a poor 3.8% in the election for the Chamber of Deputies, gaining 16 seats, while a 5.4% was reached for the Senate of the Republic where the single-man constituencies and the age-restricted suffrage gave an advantage to this list formed by old pre-Italian fascist politicians.
+The list generally suffered the concurrence of Christian Democracy, which was seen by centrist and right-wing electors as the sole shield against the left-wing Popular Democratic Front.

-The alliance soon disappeared, leaving only as a party with some electoral support.